JeremyLaurenson/homebridge-logic-board/README.md

 # "Logic Board" Plugin
 This homebridge plugin allows complex binary logic.
 And you'll need some knowledge of programming and javascript to use it.
+It has been forked from the original which has not been updated in four years https://github.com/sbhhbs/homebridge-logic-board

 ## How to install